 If you need a notary at the prisons, there

 is a notary located in Santa Ana named Gaston Roberti who is willing to go into the

 jails for a resonable fee.
-As of July, 2013, he charges just $55 to visit
+He charges just $75 to visit

 and his email is: